Fishing Weather

 The air temperature generally reaches a low of about 20 degrees in August / September with the lowest water temperature being about 24 degrees.

-Bite Me usually concentrates on fishing light tackle or World Record hunting for Wahoo and Pacific Sailfish during the winter months.
+Bite Me Too usually concentrates on fishing light tackle or World Record hunting for Wahoo and Pacific Sailfish during the winter months.

 Winter is our big Wahoo & Sailfish light tackle season.